-We all agree that healthcare costs in the USA are extremely high.
+We all agree that healthcare costs in the USA are incredibly high.

-Anyway, back to our core topic of medical debts and credit reporting of medical bills, and here are our own thoughts on this.
+Back to our core topic of medical debts and credit reporting of medical bills, here are our thoughts on this matter.

-Reporting all unpaid bills, regardless of the balance, to credit bureaus as the final step does two main things
+Regardless of the balance, reporting all unpaid bills to credit bureaus as the final step does two main things.

-1. Inform future creditors about bills on which a person has defaulted so that they can access their own risk to lend money to that person or not.
+1. Inform future creditors about bills on which a person has defaulted so they can assess their own risk to lend money to that person.

-2. It gives a chance to the borrowers to pay off their bills so that the concerned credit report entry can be marked as “Paid in full”.
-Paying off reported bills helps borrowers to improve their credit score than leaving them unpaid.
+2. It gives a chance to the borrowers to pay off their bills so that the concerned credit report entry can be marked as “Paid in full.”
+Paying off reported bills helps borrowers to improve their credit scores instead of leaving them unpaid.

 In the last few years, there has been a pushback on how medical bills are reported.
-These include government rules, credit scoring models and even credit bureaus.
-They all have come out with their own ways to create roadblocks for medical credit reporting.
+These include government rules, credit scoring models, and even credit bureaus have made their own rules.

-Shouldn’t all unpaid debts ( medical or otherwise), be reported to credit reports in the same way?
+Debt is a debt … Shouldn’t all unpaid defaults ( medical or otherwise) be reported to credit reports in the same way?

 Then let the lenders decide which one they want to consider or ignore.

-Forcefully suppressing unpaid medical debts from credit bureau reporting will certainly result in many unintended consequences.
+Forcefully suppressing unpaid medical debts from credit bureau reporting will undoubtedly result in many unintended consequences.

-- Fewer patients would be willing to pay their medical bills in full.
+- Fewer patients would be willing to pay their medical bills.
 Even those who can pay may decide not to pay in the future.

-- The cost of unpaid bills will be passed to patients who can pay, and procedures that have a higher chance of getting paid.
+- The cost of unpaid bills will be passed to patients who can pay.

-- This also means that cost of medical treatments will increase gradually.
+- This also means that the cost of medical treatments will increase gradually.

-- Some medical practices may try to intentionally inflate the cost of certain treatments so that accounts receivable from patients is over $500 so that they can be reported to the credit bureaus.
+- Some medical practices may try to intentionally inflate the cost of specific treatments so that accounts receivable from patients is over $500 so that they can be reported to the credit bureaus.

-- On the other side, even patients may very well pay a portion of their medical bills so that the outstanding amount is less than $500.
+- On the other side, even patients may very well pay a portion of their medical bills, so the outstanding amount is less than $500.
 Now default on the remaining amount since there is no risk of credit reporting for amounts lower than $500.

 - How is medical debt different from any other bill?
-Why defaulting one type of bill is less different from other kinds of bills.
-Isn’t this increasing the risk for future creditors who will lend money to the patient without knowing that patient had unpaid (medical) bills in the past?
+Why does defaulting on one type of bill differ less from other kinds of bills?
+Isn’t this increasing the risk for future creditors who will lend money to the patient without knowing that the patient had past unpaid (medical) bills?

-For example: What if a patient who owes $10,000 in medical bills wants to take a $500,000 home loan.
-He calculatedly pays his old $10,000 medical bill so that it can be removed from this credit report.
-Now he can qualify for $500,000 loan.
+For example: What if a patient who owes $10,000 in medical bills wants to take a $500,000 home loan?
+Now he purposefully pays his old $10,000 medical bill to remove it from his credit report.
+Then he can qualify for a $500,000 loan.
 Wouldn’t this increase the risk of the bank/credit union with whom he takes that mortgage?

-Suppressing the way medical reports are reported to the credit bureaus will surely increase the cost of healthcare, more defaults, more legal mess, and higher risk for future creditors.
+Suppressing how medical reports are reported to the credit bureaus will surely increase the cost of healthcare, more defaults, more legal mess, and higher risk for future creditors.